If you want to block Yandex IP addresses, or simply reroute requests, I’m going to give you the IP address ranges you need.

 I prefer writing like I speak as much as possible.
 It’s American English with contractions and a little slang here and there.
 If Russians living in the United States want to read an article, they’ll need a translation service (like Google Translate) regardless of what search engine they use to get to it.

-I’m not blocking the Russian Federation, only the search engines that originate from there.
+I’m not blocking the Russian Federation, only certain search engines that originate from there.